laujonat/purlieu.io/README.md

 ## Security
-This application is vulnerable and surfaces an API key in while drawing boundaries.
-The client mixes up a bit of logic that should belong in the server.
+This application is vulnerable and surfaces an API key when making a server request.
+The client mixes logic that should belong in the server.
 This was made only for learning purposes.